-To be counted, all completed voting documents must be in the hands of the electoral officer or an electoral official by noon Saturday 8 October 2022.
+To be counted, all completed voting documents must be in the hands of the electoral officer or an electoral official by noon, Saturday 11 October 2025.

+Results

-Progress results will be announced early afternoon on election day.
-Preliminary results will be announced on Sunday morning, 9 October 2022, and final results will be known on Thursday 13 October 2022.
-All results will be accessible on Council's website: www.waikatodistrict.govt.nz.
+Progress results will be known early afternoon on election day, and preliminary results will be known on Sunday 12 October 2025.

+Final results will be announced by Friday 17 October 2025, and all results will be accessible at: www.waikatodistrict.govt.nz.